4.8 out of 5 stars on G2 4.8 on G2 Trusted by 3k+ teams worldwide

 • Growth and development.
 Lateral moves and having the resources to build on skills can be just as valuable as promotions.

-⏱️ This’ll just take a minute, promise.
+This’ll just take a minute, promise.
 Are employees skipping some of your surveys?
 Feel like they’re phoning it in when they do fill it out?
 Consider their position and when they’re being asked to complete surveys.

-How to improve employee retention with feedback
+How to improve employee retention with continuous feedback loops

 You’ve been distributing pulse surveys from Day One, and staff retention figures are still nothing to shout about.
 The most likely problem is that you’re not creating an effective employee feedback loop.
-You know, where the company follows through and implements feedback-based changes.

 Review and sort all feedback.